ajparsons/cookie-python/readme.md

 # Poetry cookiecutter template

 Cookiecutter template for seting up a new poetry-based python package.
-You can use locally (if the pythnon cookiecutter package is installed using):
+You can use locally (if the python cookiecutter package is installed using):

 ```
 python -m cookiecutter https://github.com/ajparsons/cookie-python/